Zelda Ocarina Songs and Letter Notes

 Is this guide only for ocarina players?

-No. It is especially relevant for ocarina searchers because Zelda demand is strong there, but the same pages also work for recorder and tin whistle visitors who want the melody in a simpler letter-note format.
+No. It is especially relevant for ocarina searchers because Zelda demand is strong there, but recorder and tin whistle players also use it when they want familiar game themes in a simpler melody-first format.

 Do these songs use a different page or notation system?